We Offer Free Guest Posting: Send Article

 false, here I come, to two or three.

 In the last stanza, the poet seems convinced somehow.
-He addresses to the reader or someone that if you are successful in finding out a woman with such qualities, let me inform you.
-I will go on a pilgrimage, but before you write me a letter to tell me, she is changed.
-If such a woman is near me, I won’t go there to see her because women are frail, and she might flirt to two to three.
+He addresses the reader or someone if you are successful in finding a woman with such qualities, let me inform you.
+I will go on a pilgrimage, but before you write me a letter to tell me, she has changed.
+If such a woman is near me, I won’t go there to see her because women are frail, and she might flirt with two to three.

 Tags